-Alternatively, you can use the Pension Tracing Service to find your pensions.
-This is a free government service that searches a database to find the names and contact details of your pension providers.
-You can fill in their online form, call them or write to them to start the process.
+Alternatively, you can use a pension locator like the government Pension Tracing Service to find your pensions.
+This is a free pension tracker service that searches a database to find the names and contact details of your pension providers.
+You can fill in their online form, call them on the government pension tracing service contact number, or write to them to start the process.

 What’s next?
 Transferring old pensions

 Once you’ve found your old pensions you can choose to combine them into a single plan.
 The benefits of doing this may include lower fees and easier management of your money.
 You can opt to combine your pension pots into a Self Invested Personal Pension (SIPP), which will give you some choice over how your funds are invested.
 When you’re choosing a new plan you should look carefully at the provider’s fee structure, the investment options they provide, and whether there’s a minimum contribution amount.